matteoventali/EzParking/Student_doc.md

 ### DESCRIPTION:
 Backend microservice handling financial transactions payments for reservations and get analytics about that.
+Processes payments for bookings created in `park_ms`.
+It ensures transactions are recorded.

 ### USER STORIES:
 - As a driver I want to choose the payment method so that I can pay the parking spot in several digital ways

 ### PORTS:
 5003:5003

-### DESCRIPTION:
-Processes payments for bookings created in `park_ms`.
-It ensures transactions are recorded.

 ### PERSISTENCE EVALUATION
 Stateless container.
 Transaction history is stored in `dbms`.